 What is the difference between an addendum and an amendment to a contract?

 While an amendment changes the actual terms of the contract, an addendum keeps all the original contract terms in place and adds new ones.
-It’s important not to confuse addendums and amendments as, unlike amendments and variations, they are different things.
+Check out our post on contract addendums to find out more.

 What is a contract variation?

 You might hear people talk about a “contract variation” (especially in employment contracts) rather than a contract amendment.
 They’re the same thing – but to avoid any confusion it’s probably best to stick to “amendment” as a term.
 To vary a contract, just follow the process we go on to discuss below.